Optimal Protocols for Continual Learning via Statistical Physics and Control Theory: Results and applications

 where $\eta$ is the learning rate.
 This timescale is a monotonically increasing function of $\gamma$ and diverges as $\gamma\!\to\!
 1$ with $\alpha_{\rm conv}\!\approx\! \sqrt{3}\pi/(2\eta (1-\gamma))$.
 This result explains the performance decrease of the optimal strategy as $\gamma\to 1$.
 In summary, the performance decrease for $\gamma \to 0$ is due to the first-layer weights, while for $\gamma \to 1$ it is related to the readout weights.

-\paragraph{Optimal learning rate schedules.} While the above results were obtained with constant learning rate, annealing schedules are widely used in machine learning.
-Thus, it is relevant to study the optimal interplay between replay and learning rate scheduling.
+\paragraph{Optimal learning rate schedules.} While the above results are obtained with a constant learning rate, annealing schedules are widely used in machine learning.
+Thus, it is relevant to study the optimal interplay between replay and learning rate.
 Optimal learning rate dynamics have been studied with a similar approach in \cite{saad1997globally}.
 We jointly optimise the task-selection protocol together with the learning rate to investigate its impact on continual learning.
 Fig.~\ref{fig:optimal_lr} shows the optimal learning rate schedule for task similarity $\gamma\!=\!0.3$ in the second training phase of duration $\alpha_F\!=\!25$.
 Similarly as for constant learning rate (panel \textbf{c)} of Fig.~\ref{fig:synthetic_tasksimilarity}), optimal task-selection is characterised by an initial focus phase.
 Notably, this phase coincides with a strong annealing of the learning rate to achieve optimal performance.
 Intuitively, when learning the new task, the learning rate starts high and is gradually decreased over time.
 Interestingly, while entering the revision phase, the optimal learning rate schedule exhibits a highly nontrivial structure (see Fig.~\ref{fig:optimal_lr}).
-Indeed, despite the optimal learning rate curve is unique, we find that effectively it can be seen as two different curves, associated to the respective tasks.
+Indeed, although the optimal learning rate curve is unique, we find that effectively it can be seen as two different curves, associated to the respective tasks.
 In practice, the optimal learning rate curve ``jumps'' between these two curves according to the task selected at a given training time.
-Overall, the joint optimisation over task selection and learning rate provides a significant improvement in performance.
-Indeed, the average loss obtained by this strategy---shown in Fig.~\ref{fig:eta_opt_tasksimilarity} of Appendix \ref{app:supat_figs}---exhibits a large gap compared to all the other protocols.
+Fig.~\ref{fig:eta_opt_tasksimilarity} of Appendix \ref{app:supat_figs} shows that the joint optimization of learning rate and task selection outperforms all other protocols, including exponential and power-law learning rate schedules combined with interleaved replay.